My 3rd great grandparents, David and Mary Ann Affleck Hilton are pictured above.

 the company in which the Hiltons arrived had been made welcome and necessary

-arrangements made, Grandfather and his family were taken to Pioneer Square (now known as Pioneer Park ).
+arrangements made, Grandfather and his family were taken to Pioneer Square Pioneer Park

 Those